-There always hot topics about Pinterest that people want to know about.
-They want to know how to get their pins to show up in Pinterest search results, or how to drive more web traffic to their blog.
-There’s no doubt that one of the most controversial topics that have come across Pinterest marketing is the use of hashtags.
+There are always hot topics about Pinterest that people want to know about.
+They want to know how to get their pins to show up in Pinterest search results or how to drive more web traffic to their blog.
+There’s no doubt that one of the most controversial topics that I have come across Pinterest marketing is the use of hashtags.

 What is a Hashtag?

-Many marketers assumed that by inserting # in their description that they would automatically pop up in search results for Pinterest, similar to the way that Twitter’s search works.
+Many marketers assumed that by inserting # in their description that their pins would automatically pop up in search results for Pinterest, similar to the way that Twitter’s search works.
 But this was not the case, and soon a war on how to effectively use them ensued.

 As the years have gone by, more and more brands are starting to use hashtags the smart way.
 Here are seven tips for using hashtags on Pinterest.